catgarciaphd/apero-cat-2022/content/lab/about/index.md

 - Understand differences in aging processes across diverse populations.
 - Identify and understand how structural, environmental, sociocultural, behavioral, and biological factors lead to disparities in health at older ages.
-- Explore mechanisms through which the effects of sociostructural factors manifest themselves, as well as critical periods for reversing such effects and/or the optimal timing of intervention.
 - Increase inclusion of underrepresented populations in aging research.
 - Foster interdisciplinary exchange and encourage collaborative research across disciplines.
 - Use appropriate methodological approaches to understand the causes of health disparities and the processes underlying them.